General description

 Course materials

-All course materials will be provided online and include slides, exercises and solutions, R markdown files, datasets and further reading.
+All course materials will be provided online and include slides, R-scripts and Notebooks, exercises and solutions, datasets and further reading.

 Teacher bio